 Native Realities, the Albuquerque-based company behind the Indigenous Comic Con, opened their store front to the public June 3rd, 2017.
 The store feature comics, toys, games, kid’s books and pop art from Native and Indigenous artists, as well as new and used books by Indigenous writers from around the world.
-Located at 1002 Park Avenue SW, the store will operate as the main headquarters for Native Realities and is the only Native American comic shop in the world.
+Located at 1002 Park Avenue SW, the store will operate as the main headquarters for Native Realities and is the only Native American-owned comic shop in the world.

 “Albuquerque has one of the largest populations of Native folks and having a specialized storefront adds to the cultural value this population brings to the city,” says Lee Francis 4, owner and CEO of Native Realities.
 “We want to highlight the amazing work that Native and Indigenous folks are doing in and around pop culture and get folks excited to come visit our shop."